ALAS: An Automatic Latent Alignment Score for Audio Language Models: Methodology

 \section{Methodology}

-The ALAS pipeline, illustrated in Figure \ref{fig:alas_pipeline}, consists of four steps: \begin{enumerate*}[label={\arabic*)}]\item Speech Input Processing, \item Text Input Processing, \item Obtaining Reference Alignment, and \item Measuring the Alignment Score. \end{enumerate*} Our pipeline is fully automatic and does not require any training or manual alignment.
-It extracts a reference alignment and compares the Speech LLM's alignment against it.
-Additionally, it is easily extendable to any Speech LLM model.
+The ALAS pipeline (Fig.~\ref{fig:alas_pipeline}) consists of four steps: extracting speech and text latents from the Speech-LLM, obtaining a reference alignment from Whisper, and computing the alignment score from these three inputs.
+The pipeline is fully automatic, model-agnostic, and requires no training or manual alignment.